-Still, for sure, the flaw pointed by Kowalski and Pelc is a significant contribution to the clarification of the issues involved.
+In any case, the flaw pointed out by Kowalski and Pelc is a significant contribution to the clarification of the issues involved.
 Furthermore, the discovery of the distinction between the two models is very interesting and may lead to further improvements in our understanding of these issues.